rupl/taas-data/README.md

 ### Deploying

 1. Compile the front end resources (Grunt is used for this instead of the standard Jekyll way).

 ```
 grunt
 ```

+The command will fail on a fresh install.
+Run `grunt serve` at least once to ensure command successfully completes.

 2. Commit your changes, including the minified css files.